 Negotiation interview questions

 Negotiation isn’t just words; it’s reading the other person’s mood, nerves, or bluff.
-Spotting hesitation and switching tactics can win deals.
-Yardstick suggests probing candidates on how they balance assertiveness and empathy, and how they manage tensions.
+Spotting hesitation and shifting tactics can win deals.
+Yardstick suggests probing candidates on how they balance assertiveness and empathy, and how they handle tensions.

 5. Preparation Is More Than Googling Numbers

 Knowing market rates helps, but preparation means understanding the other side’s needs and pain points.
-One example from Negotiations.com shows how research and strategy development are key to successful negotiation.
+An example from Negotiations.com shows how research and strategy development are key to successful negotiation.

-I once spent hours digging into a client’s business challenges before a contract talk.
+I once spent hours researching a client’s business challenges before a contract conversation.
 When we met, I didn’t just talk price—I proposed solutions that saved them money elsewhere.
-That flipped the conversation from “cost” to “value,” and we closed the deal.
-Interviewers want to know you think beyond numbers.
+That shifted the conversation from “cost” to “value,” and we closed the deal.
+Interviewers want to know you think beyond the numbers.

 6. Flexibility Can Win You More Than Stubbornness

-Sometimes bending a bit gets you more later.
+Sometimes giving a little gets you more later.
 Accepting less money but more vacation, or a smaller project now with bigger promises later.
-The Knowledge Academy emphasizes adaptability and creative problem-solving as top negotiation skills.
+The Knowledge Academy emphasizes adaptability and creative problem-solving as core negotiation skills.

 7. Walking Away Is a Power Move